cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

     def reduce(self, losses_reduced_per_micro_batch: Sequence[SameSizeLossDict]) -> Tensor:
         """Works across micro-batches. (data on single gpu).

-        Note: This currently only works for logging and this loss will not be used for backpropagation.

         Args:
             losses_reduced_per_micro_batch: a list of the outputs of forward